ecrichlow/iPad-Dynamic-Table-Cells/README.md

 ## History

-Version 1.0 - Initial release
+Version 1.0:	Initial release

+Version 1.2:	Added delegate methods for row selection
+				Added tracking of associated table view to EditableTableDataRow Added option to not pad controls at beginning or end of row

 ## Classes

 EditableTableDataRow

 This is the subclass of UITableViewCell that is instantiated in calls to cellForRowAtIndexPath.
-It contains 5 properties of interest to the developer:
+It contains 8 properties of interest to the developer:

 * delegate - the object responsible for processing the data returned by the EditableTableDataRowItems in the cell
 * editColumn - when the cell is drawn, if a value for this property is set, focus will be given to that column, such as making a text field first responder
 * rowItems - an array of EditableTableDataRowItem objects which will be used to populate the cell
 * itemPadding - the number of points to place between each EditableTableDataRowItem in the cell
 * scaleToFillRow - determines whether the sizes of the EditableTableDataRowItems will be scaled to take up as much of the space as possible
+* padStartItem - determines whether to add padding before the first control on the row
+* padEndItem - determines whether to add padding after the last control on the row
+* tableView - the UITableView that this row is associated with

 EditableTableDataRowItem